 A useful marketing tool to get your name out there is a website.
 Your website can be used to catalogue your listings, create blog posts about anything potential clients would want to know (such as how an agent commission works), provide a collection of tools to help potential clients, (such as a net proceeds calculator to figure out how much a seller could make when their house sells) and so on.

 Your website should target your ideal client, it should represent you and your brand.
 You’ll want to hire a professional web developer or graphic designer so everything looks professional.
+Make sure you have a reliable real estate IT consultant on hand in case you run into any technical problems.

 Make your listings and blog posts shareable